ArduPilot/ardupilot_wiki/dev/source/docs/editing-the-code-with-atom.rst

     :target: ../_images/atom_editor.png

 Atom is a free and open-source editor available for Linux, MacOS and Windows developed by GitHub.
-With its minimalistic UI, Atom integrates GitHub which simplifies the work on open source projects like Ardupilot.
+With its minimalistic UI, Atom integrates GitHub which simplifies the work on open source projects like ArduPilot.
 It is a perfect complement to GitHub's primary mission of building better software by working together.

 With its Teletype package, Atom supports sharing workspaces for real time collaboration.